dtcenter/MET/met/docs/Users_Guide/README_TC.rst

 Apply polyline masking logic to the location of the ADECK track at the initialization time.
 If it falls outside the mask, discard the entire track.
-May modify using the "-out_init_mask" job command option. ??dash??
+May modify using the "-out_init_mask" job command option.

 For example: